info201a-su23/assignment-01-susruthi-k/git-commands.md

 C:\Users\Susruthi\OneDrive\Desktop\INFO 201 Files\assignment-01-susruthi-k\images\Covid-19-Visualizations\covid-example-2.png

 # (7) Add all of the changes that you've made to this file with git [1 point]
+git add git-commands.md

 # (8) Commit these changes, and include a *descriptive message* [2 points]
+git commit -m "I added the answers to the questions to this markdown file"

 # (9) Finally, push your changes to GitHub [1 point]
+git push

 ```